 - AI-powered claim analysis: Image and video recognition identifies defect types and assesses damage severity automatically.

-- Rule-based resolution: Configurable workflows apply warranty terms, product-specific rules, and supplier agreements to determine the correct resolution.
+- Rule-based resolution: Custom workflows apply warranty terms, product-specific rules, and supplier agreements to determine the correct resolution.

 - Self-service portal: Customers submit claims through a branded portal with guided photo uploads and instant decisions.